 Delving deeper into the worlds of jazz and blues, she recently recorded two jazz classics: “Comes Love” and the Western Swing song “Walkin’ After Midnight” onto a 7-inch 45 rpm record release (Random Chance Records NYC).
 Her most recent music video is for her own blues-inspired song “Heart Hitter.”

-In her original music, characters step out of songs as if out of a novel.
+In her original folk music, characters step out of songs as if out of a novel.
 The effect is mysterious, evocative, and fun.
-A honey-meets-barbed wire voice melds woe and wonder into psychological rhymes and emotionally-charged tall tales.
+A honey-meets-barbed wire voice melds woe and wonder into psychological rhymes, vivid imagery and emotionally-charged scenes.
+Songs like “Things Have Changed” and “King James” show her electric guitar stylings. while this song “Lay Some Paint on Me” shows some of her acoustic fingerpicking and Dylan-like lyrical runs.